Inspiration

 What we learned

-- The eval is the product — without a precision number, "improving the prompt" is superstition.
+- The eval is the product.
+The harness mattered more than the agent.
+Without a precision number, "improving the prompt" is just superstition.

-- Not everything needs an LLM — mechanical checks belong in CI; the model should graduate out of them.
+- Not everything needs an LLM.
+Convention detection has tiers; mechanical checks belong in CI, and the model should graduate out of them over time.

-- Ground truth is a moving target — sometimes the agent is right and the label is wrong, which is exactly why you don't get to grade your own.
+- Ground truth is a moving target.
+Maintainers don't correct every violation, so "the agent disagrees with the label" sometimes means the agent is right — which is exactly why you don't get to grade your own ground truth.

-- Temperature is a classification knob — 0.2 was the difference between an agent that flickered and one a maintainer could trust. ## What's next
+- Temperature is a classification knob.
+Determinism is a feature here, not a limitation; 0.2 was the difference between an agent that flickered and one a maintainer could trust. ## What's next

 Memory Bank ablation.
-Running the eval with and without episodic memory to isolate its statistical impact — the live round-trip is proven; the number is owed.
+Running the eval with and without Memory Bank context injection to mathematically isolate the precision impact of episodic correction memory — the live round-trip is proven, but the statistical delta is owed.

-Lore's bet is simple: the tacit knowledge a project runs on shouldn't live and die in its maintainers' heads — it should greet every contributor on day one.
+The vision is simple: the tacit knowledge a project runs on shouldn't live and die in its maintainers' heads.
+It should be surfaced, made teachable, and there to greet every contributor on day one — so the maintainer never re-types what they could never quite write down, and the contributor never waits to hear it.

 Built With